 MINUTES AND REPORTS

 Minutes of each meeting of the Committee shall be kept and distributed to each member of the Committee and the Secretary of the Company.
-The Chairperson of the Committee shall report to the Board from time to time, or whenever so requested by the Board.
+The Chair of the Committee shall report to the Board from time to time, or whenever so requested by the Board.

-1 This Charter of the Compensation Committee of the Board of Directors was originally adopted on January 27, 2000, and subsequently amended on February 24, 2004, May 16, 2012, May 15, 2013, May 15, 2014, September 19, 2014, May 14, 2015, May 10, 2018, May 9, 2019 and September 13, 2019.
+1 This Charter of the Compensation Committee of the Board of Directors was originally adopted on January 27, 2000, and subsequently amended on February 24, 2004, May 16, 2012, May 15, 2013, May 15, 2014, September 19, 2014, May 14, 2015, May 10, 2018, May 9, 2019, September 13, 2019 and December 5, 2019.